Z-F-x/nvim-cheat-sheet/README.md

 ## Setup for > 2 (more than two) languages
 `leader` referes to the custom hotkey modifier key which by default is `\` and in this setup is also `\`.
 You can see what your `leader`-key is with pressing `shift` `+` `:` and running: `:h mapleader` in the Cmdline / Command line mode.

-This setup is for `nb` (Norwegian Bokmål), `nn` (Norwegian Nynorsk), and `en_us` (American English).
+This setup is for `nb` (Norwegian Bokmål), `nn` (Norwegian Nynorsk), and `en` (English).
 Just change these values to the correct UTF-8 language code of your language.
 You can add more languages if you want, the script cycle repeats from bottom to top (when at bottom and you run the hotkey it repeats from the top).

 ### Installation
 Put the following in your `init.lua` file found in `~/.config/nvim`: